 Skills for traders

 Successful trading requires a combination of analytical, psychological, and risk management skills.
+These qualities also explain the benefits for Forex traders who align their skills with the right market opportunities.
 Key skills include:

 - Analytical proficiency.